Recipe: Simple Chat (Preset + Base Handle)

 }).use(recipes.agent());

-Even when used as a preset, you still get full diagnostics and trace from the composed recipe.
+Even when you treat Simple Chat as a preset, you still get full diagnostics and trace from the composed recipe.
+The outcome structure does not change, which means higher level code can inspect results in a consistent way across different recipes.

 import { recipes } from "@geekist/llm-core/recipes";